vecnatechnologies/gradle-release-plugin/README.md

 ### Properties

-You can access two properties from this plugin once you have configured it:
+You can access these properties from this plugin once you have configured it:

   release.projectVersion
     Read only property for getting the version of this project.